youalreadydid/octocredi/README.md

 # OctoCredi

-OctoCredi is an example application that shows top 5 repositories (and their public data) by programming language from GitHub.
+OctoCredi is an example application that shows Top 5 repositories (and their public data) from GitHub by programming language.
 Available for Ruby, Elixir, Javascript, Python and C languages.

 Check the [demo](https://octocredi.herokuapp.com/).